grassehh/spring-boot-3-tracing-coroutine/README.md

 2) Write a log in the controller
 3) Make a `webClient` call

+`curl --location 'http://localhost:8080/coroutine --header 'Authorization: Basic dXNlcjp1c2Vy'`

 ## AOP
 This will test the following behavior:
 1) Start a new coroutine
 2) Write a log in the controller
 3) Make a `webClient` call through a proxied service

-`curl --location 'http://localhost:8080/coroutine' --header 'Authorization: Basic dXNlcjp1c2Vy'`
+`curl --location 'http://localhost:8080/aop' --header 'Authorization: Basic dXNlcjp1c2Vy'`